 Week 7 - Writing dialogue and creating ‘space’

 Week 8 - Sculpting in Time

 Week 10 - Industry

 Tutor observation of the students' contribution to group discussions and exercises and an ability to develop critical analysis of scripts and films.

 Presentation of a treatment and sample scene for a feature film as a work in progress

 While we encourage you to read the books on the reading list for your course, we recommend that you speak to the tutor before investing in the purchase of any essential text

 Maeve Murphy is an award-winning screen writer and film director.
 Her film BEYOND THE FIRE won Best UK Feature at the London Independent Film Festival and was selected for New British Cinema at the ICA and received a UK/Ireland cinema release.

 It was broadcast on BBC 2, where it was made "pick of the day" in the Daily Mail.

-Maeve's new feature TAKING STOCK, a romantic caper starring Kelly Brook premiered at the Raindance Film Festival in October 2015.
+Maeve's TAKING STOCK, a romantic caper starring Kelly Brook premiered at the Raindance Film Festival in October 2015.
 Taking Stock then won 4 awards at the Monaco International Film Festival and was released in cinemas across the UK on 5th February 2016.
 Taking Stock was bought and released by Netflix.